jeanlouisboudart/kafka-platform-prometheus/README.md

 Open a brower and visit http://localhost:3000 (grafana).
 Login/password is admin/admin.

-# Destroy the environment
+### Destroy the environment
-To destroy the environment simply run the following command to destroy containers and associated volumes :
+To destroy the environment simply run the following command to destroy containers and associated volumes:
 ```bash
 docker-compose down -v
 ```

-# Advanced
+## Advanced

-## Create a topic
+### Create a topic

 Create `demo-perf-topic` with 4 partitions and 3 replicas.